CM4all/Prometheus-Exporters/README.rst

  dpkg-buildpackage -rfakeroot -b -uc -us

-There is an APT repository with pre-built packages for Debian Bookworm (amd64 and arm64); add to ``/etc/apt/sources.list``::
+There is an APT repository with pre-built packages for Debian Trixie (amd64 and arm64); add to ``/etc/apt/sources.list``::

- deb [trusted=yes] https://deb.cm4all.net/debian/ bookworm-default main
+ deb [trusted=yes] https://deb.cm4all.net/debian/ trixie-default main

 (Unfortunately, it is not yet signed, therefore the ``trusted=yes`` option is needed currently.)